ferrous-systems/elements-of-rust/README.md

 ### Never

 To make a type that can never be created, simply create an empty enum.
-Use this where you want to prevent compilation of specific codepaths.
+Use this where you want to represent something that should never actually exist, but a placeholder is required.
+This is being brought [into the standard library](https://doc.rust-lang.org/std/primitive.never.html) piece by piece, and it's already possible to have a function return `!` if it exits the process or ends in an infinite loop (important for embedded work where main should never return).
+This can also be used when working with a Result that will never actually be an `Err` but you need to adhere to that interface.

 ```rust
 enum Never {}